Nasdanika-Templates/drawio-site/README.md

 Drawio has more than two thousand built-in icons.
 You can find more icons on the below sites:

 * [FlatIcons](https://www.flaticon.com/pricing) - 16.8 million icons.
 Free with attribution, a paid plan is available - no attribution.
+In-browser editor.
+PNG and SVG (premium) formats.
 * [IconFinder](https://www.iconfinder.com/) - the world's largest marketplace for icons, ...
 6 million icons at your fingertips including free icons.
 Multiple subscription levels.
 * [Icons8](https://icons8.com/) - more than a million icons in 47 styles.
 Free and subscription.
 Icons can be edited in-place before downloading.
 * [Iconduck](https://iconduck.com/) - more than 250 000 free open source icons